RVgo4it/mmsgate/README.md

 ```
 The script will display the URL needed by the client.
 Optionally, it will also display the container path to QR code image file.
 Send the end user the URL and/or the QR code image.

 From the Linphone client, select "Assistant" and "Fetch remote configuration".
 Enter the URL to the XML file or scan the QR code.
+Then tap "Fetch and apply" and configuration is complete.

 ## Flexisip Message Queue Database
 Normally, when a Flexisip receives a message for a Linphone client from MMSGate, it wakes up the client via Push Notification and delivers it immediately.
 However, sometimes the client is unresponsive.
 In this case, Flexisip buffers the message in memory until the client is available.

 If Flexisip were to be restarted, these buffered messages in memory would be lost.
 To prevent this, use this procedure to create a database for the messages.

-From the host, use this command to install MariaDB server:
+From the host, use this command to install MariaDB server inside the container:
 ```
 docker exec -it mmsgate sudo apt install mariadb-server
 ```